Jsheumaker1/branch-cheat-sheet/README.md

 #### $ git push --set-upstream origin local_branch
   -- if local branch doesn't have an upstream remote branch then this will create an upstream remote branch and push the changes

+#### $ git merge main
+  -- if in your local branch this will update your branch to whats on the main remote branch

 ## Delete Project

 #### $ git branch -d local_branch